julzaza/wildwitchherbs/_posts/2025-12-09-herbs-that-keep-out-evil-eye.md

 - **Juniper** — smoke to scatter envy
 - **Black cumin** — binds harmful intention

+These were not isolated remedies, but part of a wider system of household protection: threshold, clearing, and boundary work combined.
+See the full structure here: **[Herbal Home Protection Methods in Folk Practice](/home-protection-herbal-rituals-guide/)**.

 ---

 ## **1. Rue (Ruta graveolens) — The Breaker of Envy**